Why Can’t I Update Windows 11? — Even Though It’s Already Installed

 What’s Going On?
 Why Can’t I Update Windows 11?

-It turns out that more and more users are facing this issue: Windows 11 is installed, but the system won’t update to the latest version.
+More and more people are running into this situation: Windows 11 is already installed, but the system refuses to update to the latest version (such as 24H2).

-And in my case, the root cause was something unexpected: the CPU compatibility.
+In my case, the root cause turned out to be something unexpected: CPU compatibility.

-This article explains what caused the issue, how to check your system, and how to fix it — including the latest tips as of June 2025.
+In this article, I’ll explain what caused the issue, how to check your own system, and what you can do to fix it — including the latest information as of June 2025.

 My Symptoms

-• Windows Update says: “This device doesn’t meet the current system requirements.”
+• Windows Update reports: “This device doesn’t meet the current system requirements.”

-• According to Microsoft: “Even supported devices may experience this under certain conditions.”
+• According to Microsoft’s documentation, “Even supported devices may experience this under certain conditions.”

 Fix 1: Run System File Repairs